Ank4n/Popular-Movies/README.md

 Made as part of Udacity's Android Nanodegree Program.
 It has two branches corresponding to two stages of the project.
 The app uses themoviedb.org api to fetch movie data.

 ##Stage-II
-- display movies in a grid
+- Display movies in a grid
-- fetch trailers and reviews when a movie is selected
+- Fetch trailers and reviews when a movie is selected
 - Ability to launch trailer on youtube or browser
 - Ability to mark a movie as favourite persisting the movie details using SQLite database
 - Uses Content Provider to populate favourite movies